DinhVitCuong/Transform-and-Tell-VN/README.md

 # This step is only needed if you want to use the Jupyter notebook
 python -m ipykernel install --user --name tell --display-name "tell"

-# Our Pytorch uses CUDA 10.2.
-Ensure that CUDA_HOME points to the right
+# This environment targets CUDA 11.6.
+Ensure that CUDA_HOME points to the
-# CUDA version.
-Chagne this depending on where you installed CUDA.
+# correct installation.
-export CUDA_HOME=/usr/local/cuda-10.2
+export CUDA_HOME=/usr/local/cuda-11.6

-# We also pin the apex version, which is used for mixed precision training
-cd libs/apex
-git submodule init && git submodule update . pip install -v --no-cache-dir --global-option="--pyprof" --global-option="--cpp_ext" --global-option="--cuda_ext" ./

 # Install our package
-cd ../.. && python setup.py develop
+python setup.py develop

 # Spacy is used to calcuate some of the evaluation metrics
 spacy download en_core_web_lg